 Zircher has contributed to most volumes of Savage Avengers, but the art that just doesn’t maximise the possibilities.
 He tells the story well enough, and there are some extremely decorative pages, seen especially in the opening chapter of Doctor Strange’s tour through strange realms, but the sparkle just isn’t there on too many others.
 Figures are posed and Conan lacks power.

 To some extent that’s meaningless in the face of what Duggan supplies.
 If Savage Avengers has been fast-paced from the start, the pedal hits the metal here during a full-on race to the finish that still leaves enough room for an equally enthralling epilogue.
 Many might have sneered on hearing Marvel intended to present Conan in the present day, but Duggan delivers.
-In early 2023 the entire saga will be released in an Omnibus edition, and that’s worth considering.
+Alternatively, the entire saga was released in an Omnibus edition, and that’s worth considering.